codingsuccessfully/best-practices/README.md

 # How to insert data into MySQL and show it with PHP

-We are going to create 5 files:
+*We are going to create 5 files:
-***index: It has the html code
+*index: It has the html code
-***action: It has the function to insert the data +connection: It has the code to access the databases +queries: It has the functions to insert and show the data +validation: It has the functions to validate the values
+*action: It has the function to insert the data *connection: It has the code to access the databases *queries: It has the functions to insert and show the data *validation: It has the functions to validate the values

 ### Best Practices with PHP and MySQL